gdrosos/bloat-study-artifact/data-availability/README.md

     - `direct_dependencies_bloated_loc`: Lines of code in bloated direct dependencies.
     - `direct_dependency_files_bloated_count`: Number of bloated files in direct dependencies.
     - `direct_dependency_files_bloated_loc`: Lines of code in the bloated files of direct dependencies.
-    - `direct_dependency_functions_bloated_count`: Number of bloated functions in direct dependencies.
+    - `direct_dependency_methods_bloated_count`: Number of bloated methods in direct dependencies.
-    - `direct_dependency_functions_bloated_loc`: Lines of code in the bloated functions of direct dependencies.
+    - `direct_dependency_methods_bloated_loc`: Lines of code in the bloated methods of direct dependencies.
     - `direct_dependencies_used_count`: Number of used direct dependencies.
     - `direct_dependencies_used_loc`: Lines of code in used direct dependencies.
     - `direct_dependency_files_used_count`: Number of used files in direct dependencies.
     - `direct_dependency_files_used_loc`: Lines of code in the used files of direct dependencies.
-    - `direct_dependency_functions_used_count`: Number of used functions in direct dependencies.
+    - `direct_dependency_methods_used_count`: Number of used methods in direct dependencies.
-    - `direct_dependency_functions_used_loc`: Lines of code in the used functions of direct dependencies.
+    - `direct_dependency_methods_used_loc`: Lines of code in the used methods of direct dependencies.

     #### Transitive Dependencies:
     - `transitive_dependencies_bloated_count`: Number of bloated transitive dependencies.
     - `transitive_dependencies_bloated_loc`: Lines of code in bloated transitive dependencies.
     - `transitive_dependency_files_bloated_count`: Number of bloated files in transitive dependencies.
     - `transitive_dependency_files_bloated_loc`: Lines of code in the bloated files of transitive dependencies.
-    - `transitive_dependency_functions_bloated_count`: Number of bloated functions in transitive dependencies.
+    - `transitive_dependency_methods_bloated_count`: Number of bloated methods in transitive dependencies.
-    - `transitive_dependency_functions_bloated_loc`: Lines of code in the bloated functions of transitive dependencies.
+    - `transitive_dependency_methods_bloated_loc`: Lines of code in the bloated methods of transitive dependencies.
     - `transitive_dependencies_used_count`: Number of used transitive dependencies.
     - `transitive_dependencies_used_loc`: Lines of code in used transitive dependencies.
     - `transitive_dependency_files_used_count`: Number of used files in transitive dependencies.
     - `transitive_dependency_files_used_loc`: Lines of code in the used files of transitive dependencies.
-    - `transitive_dependency_functions_used_count`: Number of used functions in transitive dependencies.
+    - `transitive_dependency_methods_used_count`: Number of used methods in transitive dependencies.
-    - `transitive_dependency_functions_used_loc`: Lines of code in the used functions of transitive dependencies.
+    - `transitive_dependency_methods_used_loc`: Lines of code in the used methods of transitive dependencies.

 #### `rq2a.csv`:
 - Contains the quantitative results for the second research question (RQ2), including all Python projects having vulnerable dependencies.
 Each row specifies a dependency from a project to a vulnerable dependency.